Can’t Stop, Won’t Stop Hijacking (CSWSH) WebSockets

 Defender Context

-Defenders should be aware of potential hijacking vulnerabilities within WebSocket implementations.
-Understanding how these connections are established and maintained is crucial for detecting and preventing unauthorized access or data exfiltration through compromised WebSocket channels.
-Monitoring for unusual WebSocket traffic patterns can help identify ongoing attacks.
+Defenders should be aware of potential vulnerabilities in how WebSocket connections are handled and secured.
+It's crucial to implement proper authentication, authorization, and encryption for these persistent connections to prevent hijacking and unauthorized data access.
+Monitoring for unusual WebSocket traffic patterns can also help detect such attacks.